-The process of mixing of one s- orbital ,three p- orbitals and two d-orbital in an atom to form six sp3 d2 hybrid orbitals of equivalent energy is called sp3 d2 hybridization.
+The process of mixing one s- orbital, three p- orbitals, and two d-orbitals in an atom to form six sp3 d2 hybrid orbitals of equivalent energy is called sp3d2 hybridization.

 EXAMPLE – SULPHUR HEXACHLORIDE (SF6)

-In the last post we studied the hybridization in SF4 molecule.
-The central sulphur atom was sp3d hybridized.
+In the last post, we studied the hybridization of the SF4 molecule.
+The central sulfur atom was sp3d hybridized.
 It had a lone pair of electrons.
-However, under different reaction conditions, sulphur atom can excite the electron in the 3p orbital (one of the lone pair of electrons) to vacant d- orbital to form six unpaired electrons.
-Then the 3s, 3p and 3d orbitals hybridize to form six sp3 d2 hybrid orbitals of equivalent energy.
+However, under different reaction conditions, the sulfur atoms can excite the electron in the 3p orbital (one of the lone pair of electrons) to vacant d- orbitals to form six unpaired electrons.
+Then the 3s, 3p, and 3d orbitals hybridize to form six sp3 d2 hybrid orbitals of equivalent energy.
 Later the molecule is formed with six fluorine atoms.

-As it has six electron pairs surrounding the central atom , it has an octahedral symmetry as predicted by VSEPR.The fluorine atoms are directed towards six corners of a regular octahedron as shown below-
+As it has six electron pairs surrounding the central atom, it has an octahedral symmetry as predicted by VSEPR.The fluorine atoms are directed toward six corners of a regular octahedron as shown below-

 The molecule has octahedral geometry with bond angle 90º.

 Some other ions which exhibit this hybridization are PF6– , SiF6— , AlF6— .

 We shall continue our discussion on hybridization in the next post as well.
 Till then,

 Be a perpetual student of life and keep learning…